alhaol/DataScienceCourseSDU/README.md

 apt update
 apt install wget
 wget -O alice.txt https://www.gutenberg.org/files/11/11-0.txt
+hdfs dfs -put alice.txt /
 ```

-A sample of how to connect to spark is provided in example.py
+A sample of how to connect to spark is provided in example.py, which currently reads the alice.txt file and makes a word count.

 ## Credits

 This repo consists of several components created by Data Science Europe, but has been restructured into a part of a course run at the University of Southern Denmark.
-The repos are as follows
+The repositories are as follows:

 - https://github.com/big-data-europe/docker-hadoop
 - https://github.com/big-data-europe/docker-spark